George Kittle Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Season Stats

-- Kittle has caught 66 passes for 900 yards and six touchdowns this season.
-He has been targeted 87 times, and puts up 56.3 yards per game.
+- Kittle has 66 receptions (on 87 targets) for 900 yards and six touchdowns, averaging 56.3 yards per game.

-- So far this season, 18.1% of the 481 passes thrown by his team have gone Kittle's way.

 - Kittle (eight red zone targets) has been the recipient of 13.6% of his team's 59 red zone pass attempts.